 Fiscal 2022 Property Taxes IF Hotel Resort = $10,320 (B)

 Difference Between B and A = $7,520 (C)

 C + D = $8,272 (E)

 Fiscal 2023 Total Assessed Value = $835,000.

 Fiscal 2023 Property Taxes Paid or Due = $2,922 (F)

 Fiscal 2023 Property Taxes IF Hotel Resort = $11,606 (G)

 Difference Between G and F = $8,684 (H)

 Total Penalties Due (E + J) = $17,824.

-Hope this post brought some clarity on the property reclassification topic.
-We welcome any thoughts, questions or comments below.
+We hope this post brought some clarity on the property reclassification topic.
+We welcome any thoughts, questions, or comments below.